TONG-H

 localStorage.key(index)

-• indexedDB no size limits, it can do everything like a database does
+• indexedDB no size limits, it can be used like a database

 • caches, an object which include cache instances, each cache instance can viewed as a storage region. the return type of all the methods of caches or cache instance is promise.